![]() |

 I) compliance with any specific commitments made by the contractor or eligible bidder in its plan.

-2) The Department may require a contractor or eligible bidder to file such reports until such time as the underutilization has been eliminated, but no more than quarterly.
+2) The Department may require a contractor or eligible bidder to file these reports until such time as the underutilization has been eliminated, but no more than quarterly.

-e) A public contractor or eligible bidder which cannot be located by the Department or which does not respond to a written inquiry sent to its last known address, or which does not respond to a notice published in the Illinois Procurement Bulletin (see 30 ILCS 500/15-1), and/or in other publications of general circulation, may be deemed to have relinquished its Number.
+e) A public contractor or eligible bidder that cannot be located by the Department, does not respond to a written inquiry sent to its last known address, or does not respond to a notice published in the Illinois Procurement Bulletin (see 30 ILCS 500/15-1) and/or in other publications of general circulation may be deemed to have relinquished its Number.

-f) Upon the written request of a contracting agency, which request shall state the reasons therefor, the Department may exempt any person from the requirements of subsection (a) of this Section when it deems that exceptional circumstances and the public interest so require.
-Such exemption shall be granted for a specified purpose and duration but may be withdrawn by the Department at any time; provided however, that such withdrawal shall not apply to contracts awarded prior to the withdrawal.
+f) A written request of a contracting agency for an exemption shall state the specific reasons for the exemption.
+The Department may exempt any person from the requirements of subsection (a) when it deems that exceptional circumstances and the public interest so require.
+An exemption shall be granted for a specified purpose and duration but may be withdrawn by the Department at any time; provided, however, that the withdrawal shall not apply to contracts awarded prior to the withdrawal.

-g) The requirements of subsection (a) of this Section shall not apply to:
+g) The requirements of subsection (a) shall not apply to: